project: smart electricity meter with historic energy use

 fit a sensor to the electricity meter for a minute by minute readout

-The UK electricity meter has a display showing electricity use in kWatt hours, and sometimes someone pops by to read the meter.
-The meter has a flashing red LED, every flash of red corresponds to 1 Watt, after a thousand flashes you’ve used 1kW or about £0.20 of disposable income.
-As a light sensor can respond to those flashes, we can measure how much electricity we are using.
+The UK electricity meter shows electricity use in kWatt hours, and a human sometimes pops by to read the meter and send you a bill.
+The meter has a flashing red LED, every flash of red corresponds to 1 Watt, after a thousand flashes you’ve used 1kW or about £0.40 of disposable income.
+A light sensor can respond to those flashes, so we can measure how much electricity we are using.

 credit is due to the helpful folk at OpenEnergyMonitor

-- Can display readings as a gauge or history graph on Home Assistant.
+- display readings as a gauge or history graph on Home Assistant.

-- Can send an email; a phone notification or flash a smart bulb when energy use is unusual
+- uses Home Assistant’s ability to email readings; phone notifications or flash a smart bulb (eg when energy use is unusual)

-- Might monitor a gas meter as well – so get two sensors to double the value!
+- monitor a gas meter simultaneously so you get two sensors and double the value

 The TSL257 photodiode has three pins, GND, 5v and signal.
 Connect a 10K ohm load resistor between signal and ground.
 (Luckily my RPi kit had a pack of 10K ohm resistors).
 CARE – this sensor is PLASTIC: I soldered the connections, using a large metal clip as a heatsink.
 Finally the sensor wires were glue-gunned, covered in heat-shrink and mounted in a 3D printed cover (below).